leoafarias/neardb/README.md

 While working on building edge applications for higher performance and lower latency there is a need store persistent data also on edge.

-There are multiple distributed database solutions but they are very involved and costly while having a much lower global footprint than a CDN.
+Distributed database solutions but they are very involved and costly while having a lower global footprint than a CDN.

-The idea came up to leverage ubiquitous and mature infrastructure like cloud storage and CDNs to deliver a persistent data solution from the edge.
+Leverage ubiquitous and mature infrastructure like cloud storage and CDNs to deliver a persistent, performance, and inexpensive db solution from the edge.

 ### Use with Edge Apps/Functions
 *   [Zeit Now](https://zeit.co/now) - Global Serverless Deployments